bokusu/animeManga-autoBackup/README.md

 Before starting the script, you need to install the following packages:

+* `curl` as fallback for several sites that requires cookies.
+Native method using `Invoke-WebRequest` sometime failed to append cookies on requests.
 * `git`
 * PowerShell Core (`pwsh`) version >= 7.0.0
 * `python` version >= 3.7